 Like many international schools in Japan, OIS is an IB (International Baccalaureate) accredited school with 3 programs in the IB.
 The school is also a member of the Council of International Schools (CIS), the Japan Council of International Schools (JCIS) and the East Asia Regional Council of Schools (EARCOS).
 Children from the age of four to 18 are welcome at this school.
 Osaka International School is home to 270 students of 34 different nationalities.

 For more information about Osaka International School, please click the following link:

 2. Osaka YMCA International School (OYIS)

-Another special feature of OYIS is its intensive program that runs three times a year (spring, summer, winter) that consist of week-long fun theme-based programs to keep students engaged in learning along with their peers.
-There is also a Saturday intensive program that aims to provide students with weekly academic English input.
+Another special feature of OYIS is its intensive program, which runs three times a year (spring, summer, winter) and consists of week-long fun theme-based programs to keep students engaged in learning with their peers.
+There is also an intensive Saturday program that aims to provide students with weekly academic English input.
 The school is home to approximately 250 students.
 A state-of-the-art international school located in the heart of Osaka.

 3. Abroad International School Osaka

 Abroad International School Osaka is another top IB-accredited international school in Osaka.
 Also located in downtown Osaka, the Abroad International School Osaka offers IB programs only through Grade 9 (15 years old), with graduates moving on to greater opportunities beyond Japan.